The Ed-touchables and Nagged to Ed: "The Ed-touchables"

-While organizing his room, Double D (voiced by Samuel Vincent) notices that his magnifying glass is missing.
+While organizing his room, Edd (called "Double D" and voiced by Sam Vincent) notices that his magnifying glass is missing.
 Convinced that it was stolen, he begins to have a panic attack but is calmed down by Eddy (voiced by Tony Sampson).
 The two then go to Ed's (voiced by Matt Hill) house.
 Not long after they arrive, Ed's younger sister Sarah (voiced by Janyse Jaud) comes barging into his room, accusing him of stealing her doll.
 Ed denies having done so, and Eddy concludes that there is a "serial toucher" on the loose.
 The Eds spread the word to the other cul-de-sac children, who offer them money if they catch the thief.

 The three then form a plan, which has Ed sitting alone on a bench in the playground with a "Don't Touch!" sign around his neck.
 Jonny (voiced by David Paul Grove) soon walks by, carrying his imaginary friend Plank, who is a board of wood.
 Impressed with Ed's hair cut, Jonny ignores the sign and rubs Plank against Ed's head.
 Eddy and Double D then jump out from behind a nearby bush and capture Jonny, accusing him of being the serial toucher.
-Eddy interrogates Jonny and Plank after tying them to chairs in Double Dee's garage and hooking them up to a homemade lie detector.
-However, when they give him no answers, he resorts to using Chinese water torture on Plank.
-This makes Jonny need to use the bathroom and in his desperation, he falsely confesses to the crime.
-The Eds then collect their money and punish Jonny by trapping him in a tire.
+Eddy interrogates Jonny and Plank after tying them to chairs in Double D's garage and hooking them up to a homemade lie detector.
+However, when they give him no answers, he loses his patience and resorts to using Chinese water torture on Plank, which will eventually cause Plank to inflate.
+This makes Jonny need to use the bathroom urgently and in his desperation, he falsely confesses to the crime.
+The Eds then collect their money and Jonny is punished by being trapped in a tire.

 While on their way to buy jawbreakers at the candy store, the Eds are stopped by Sarah who claims to have found her doll under her bed.
-Double D then confesses that he recently found his magnifying glass as well, proving that there never actually was a serial toucher.
+Double D then confesses that he recently found his magnifying glass as well, proving that there never actually was a serial toucher and Jonny was innocent the entire time.
 Despite this revelation, the Eds still decide to spend the money, without freeing Jonny.
 However, while they are enjoying their jawbreakers, Sarah rolls the tire in which Jonny is trapped down a hill, knocking the three over.
 The jawbreakers fly out of their mouths and roll down the street, leaving the Eds to chase after them.